Insurgency in Khyber Pakhtunkhwa: Operation Zarb-e-Azb

 In response to the IMU's Jinnah Airport attack on 8 June 2014, the Pakistani military launched an operation on 15 June 2014 against the militants in North Waziristan including the Tehrik-i-Taliban Pakistan (TTP), Al-Qaeda, East Turkestan Islamic Movement (ETIM), the Islamic Movement of Uzbekistan (IMU) and the Haqqani network.
 Up to 30,000 soldiers were involved in the operation.
 It had been described as a "comprehensive operation" that aimed to flush out foreign and local militants hiding in North Waziristan.

+In 2014, the Pakistan Army's Special Service Group were reportedly successful in their manhunt operation after targeting and killing of Adnan Gulshair, a Saudi citizen who was known to be the Global Operations Chief of Al-Qaeda.

 By 2014, casualty rates in the country as a whole dropped by 40% as compared to 2011–13, with even greater drops noted in Khyber Pakhtunkhwa, despite the province being the site of a large massacre of school children by Tehrik-i-Taliban terrorists in December 2014.

 By December 2015, some 3,400 Pakistani Taliban and their allied fighters were killed during the first 18 months of the operation, according to the ISPR.
 By June 2016, a total of 3,500 militants were killed, including 900 terrorists belonging to Lashkar-e-Islam, according to the Director General ISPR.
 490 soldiers were also killed in the two-year operation.
 A kinetic military action was conducted and Shawal valley was cleared of militants.

-On 21 May 2016, the Emir of the Taliban, Akhtar Mansour, was killed in a US drone strike near Ahmad Wal town in Balochistan, which is roughly 35 km from Afghan airspace.
+On 21 May 2016, the Emir of Taliban Akhtar Mansour was killed in a US drone strike near Ahmad Wal town in Balochistan, which is roughly 35 km from Afghan airspace.